Bude conveyancing FAQs

-Our conveyancers are members of most UK mortgage lenders, so whether you are you are moving to a 95% mortgage with the Nationwide Building Society or to a discounted-rate mortgage with the Hinckley and Rugby Building Society, our remortgage specialists can help.
+Conveyancers are members of most UK mortgage lenders, so whether you are you are moving to a 95% mortgage with the Nationwide Building Society or to a discounted-rate mortgage with the Hinckley and Rugby Building Society, a remortgage specialist can help.

 Will I need a solicitor in order to transfer equity in my Bude home?

 A 'transfer of equity' will be required if the ownership structure of the Bude property needs to be changed, but at least one of the current owners will remain on the title, or if the property is being gifted to a child or relative.
 The legal process of transferring equity differs from an outright purchase or sale.
-Our panel of solicitors can carry out the legal process for you for a guaranteed fixed fee.
+Your solicitor can carry out the legal process for you for a guaranteed fixed fee.
 If you will also be remortgaging, this can be completed at the same time as the transfer.

-If you are buying, selling, remortgaging or transferring equity in a property in Bude, our panel of expert conveyancing solicitors can help.
+If you are buying, selling, remortgaging or transferring equity in a property in Bude, we can help you find an expert conveyancing solicitor.